ArchipelagoMW/Archipelago/worlds/shapez/docs/en_shapez.md

 As the game has no actual goal where the game ends, there are (currently) 4 different goals you can choose from in the player options:
-1. Vanilla: Complete level 26 (normally the end of the tutorial).
+1. Vanilla: Complete level 26 (the end of the tutorial).
 2. MAM: Complete an in the player options specified level after level 26.
 It's recommended to build a Make-Anything-Machine (MAM).
-3. Even fasterer: Upgrade everything to a specified tier after tier 8.
+3. Even Fasterer: Upgrade everything to an in the player options specified tier after tier 8.
-4. Efficiency III: Deliver 500 blueprint shapes per second to the hub.
+4. Efficiency III: Deliver 256 blueprint shapes per second to the hub.

 ## Which items can be in another player's world?